Culture of New Zealand: Class in New Zealand

-The 'classless society'

-Until about the 1980s it was often claimed that New Zealand was a 'classless society'.
-The evidence for this was the relatively small range of wealth (that is, the wealthiest did not earn hugely more than the poorest earners), lack of deference to authority figures, high levels of class mobility, a high standard of working class living compared to Britain, progressive labour laws which protected workers and encouraged unionism, state housing, and a welfare state which was developed in New Zealand before most other countries.
+Until about 1980s it was often claimed that New Zealand was a classless society.

 New Zealanders' egalitarianism has been criticised as discouraging and denigrating ambition and individual achievement and success.
 New Zealanders tend to value modesty and distrust those who talk about their own merits.
 They especially dislike anyone who seems to consider themselves better than others even if the person in question is demonstrably more talented or successful than others.
 This attitude can manifest itself in the tall poppy syndrome or crab mentality, which refer to 'cutting down' of those thought to have risen above the general mass of people.

-It has been argued that in New Zealand ethnicity takes the place of class, with Māori and other Polynesians earning less, having a lower standard of living and less education, and working in lower status jobs than Pākehā.
+It has been argued that in New Zealand ethnicity plays the traditional role of class, with Māori and other Polynesians earning less, having a lower standard of living and less education, and working in lower status jobs than Pākehā.

 New Zealand's claims to be a classless society were dealt a fatal blow in the 1980s and 1990s by the economic reforms of the fourth Labour government and its successor, the fourth National government.
 A cultural shift also took place due to the economic and social impact of international capital, commerce and advertising.
 New Zealanders were exposed to a previously unknown array of consumer goods and franchises.
 Aided by overseas programming, commercial radio and TV stations enjoyed rapid growth.
 Local manufacturing suffered from cheap imports, with many jobs lost.
-These reforms led to a dramatic increase in the gap between the richest and poorest New Zealanders, and an increase in the numbers living in poverty.
+These reforms led to a dramatic increase in income inequality between the richest and poorest New Zealanders, and an increase in the numbers living in poverty.
 Recent appreciation of real estate values increased the wealth of a generation of landowners while making housing unaffordable for many.
 Some are concerned that a New Zealand property bubble may burst, potentially wiping out considerable wealth.